cv/sd/README.md

 Or add it to `/etc/bash-completion.d`, as documented [in this guide](https://debian-administration.org/article/316/An_introduction_to_bash_completion_part_1).

+Mixing [aliasing](#aliasing) and [completions](#completions) can be very useful in creating a CLI experience that provides inline documentation, good completion and a familiar, integrated, look-and-feel.

 ### Multiple sources

 `sd` loads scripts and dirs in the following order: